akka/akka/akka-contrib/docs/cluster-singleton.rst

 .. includecode:: @contribSrc@/src/multi-jvm/scala/akka/contrib/pattern/ClusterSingletonManagerSpec.scala#create-singleton-manager

+Here we limit the singleton to nodes tagged with the ``"worker"`` role, but all nodes, independent of role, can be used by specifying ``None`` as ``role`` parameter.

 The corresponding Java API for the ``singeltonProps`` function is ``akka.contrib.pattern.ClusterSingletonPropsFactory``.
+The Java API constructor takes a plain String for the role parameter and ``null`` means that all nodes, independent of role, are used.

 Here we use an application specific ``terminationMessage`` to be able to close the resources before actually stopping the singleton actor.
 Note that ``PoisonPill`` is a